genughaben/world-development/README.md

 * education

 I checked out datasets given in [research/_DataResearch.md](research/_DataResearch.md).
-For the sake of a realistic scope I limited myself to datasets involved with trade and temperature development.
+For the sake of a realistic scope I limited myself to datasets involved with trades and temperature per year.

 ## Datasets